shanecoughlan/data-twist/README.md

 If you fail to specify an output file the script will default to "output.sql"

-After Data Twist processes the data, load "output.sql" into your Wordpress MySQL database.
-Don't forget to install Wordpress and the Geo Mashup plug-in first.
+After Data Twist processes the data, load "output.sql" into your Wordpress

-Then:
-(1) Import "prepare_term_taxonomy.sql" into your database
+database:

+(1) Drop the following tables from the Wordpress database to ensure it is
+clean:
+ - wp_geo_mashup_locations
+ - wp_geo_mashup_location_relationships
+ - wp_posts
+ - wp_terms
+ - wp_term_relationships
+ - wp_term_taxonomy
+(you can do this through your SQL web admin tools like phpMyAdmin)

 (2) Import "output.sql" to load your directory
-(3) Optionally import "setup_pages.sql" to add our "overview map" and "about" pages.

 That's it!
 You should be ready to go!